dvarrui/teuton-tests/systems.3/03-ssh.dev/assets/README.md

 ## OpenSUSE: external configurations

+Ensure that the machine is accessible from the outside.

 Go to LOCALHOST host, and do next:
 * Ping to VALUE (server1_ip) working
 * Open SSH port 22 on VALUE (server1_ip)